HasanDnr/public-pages/learn/learn.md

 MakeSoil then works to match nearby neighbors to those soil sites, making it safe and easy for all to participate.
 Once neighbors join and begin bringing their scraps, we call them a soil supporter.

-# How should I store my food scraps before taking them to a Soil Site?
+# How should I store my food scraps?

 In most cases you can store them in any container right on your counter-top.
 In that case it's best to not seal the container but to cover it with cloth or otherwise maintain some airflow.
 You can always keep your container in the refrigerator for many days, or indefinitely in the freezer, until you're ready to visit your Soil Site.